LEDIG STILLING VED UIT VETERINÆRINSTITUTTET

 - An interesting position with exciting and varied tasks

-- A multi-disciplinary work environment characterized by a high level of competence and diversity.
+- A work environment characterized by a high level of competence, professional challenges and diversity

-- Favourable agreements for mortgages and pension savings in the Government Pension Fund, for which 2% of salary is deducted
+- Favorable agreements for loans and pension savings in the Government Pension Fund and for this contribution, 2% of salary is deducted

 The position is paid in accordance with the Government's salary regulations.
-The position is placed in code1017 PhD candidate.
+The position is placed as a researcher in position code 1109, 1110 or 1183 depending on qualifications.